 And what do we do when we get really stuck?

 If you are like me, you read the reviews!
 And it is often here that we make our final purchase decision.

-Nowhere is this truer than when PA school admission directors are searching among 1000's of PA school applicants.
+Nowhere is this truer than when PA school admission directors are searching among thousands of PA school applicants.

 CASPA - The Amazon Marketplace for PA School Applicants

 CASPA is the Amazon marketplace for PA school applicants.
-Like trying to find that ideal iPhone 6s case or perfect pair of sound isolating earbuds, PA schools have a need to fill.
+Like trying to find that ideal iPhone case or a perfect pair of noise-canceling earbuds, PA schools need to fill.

-They have vacant seats in their PA program and they want to find the best, brightest, financially responsible, capable, compassionate, forward thinking, well-prepared, resilient, like-minded candidates to fill their rosters.
+They have vacant seats in their PA program.
+They want to find the best, brightest, financially responsible, capable, compassionate, forward-thinking, well-prepared, resilient, like-minded candidates, to fill their rosters.

 Or, in this case, your letters of reference.

 Secrets of Successful PA School Letters of Recommendation

 What are you looking for in a letter?